 A driver was fined £90 for leaving a McDonald’s car park, which raises a few points on the face of it that you are powerless to deal with.

-The driver was driving a hire car, he decided to make a pitstop at a service station, he got held up in traffic trying to leave McDonald’s and incurred a parking charge penalty.
+The driver was driving a hire car, he made a pitstop at a service station, was held up in traffic trying to leave McDonald’s and incurred a parking charge penalty.

 The rental firm was billed by the car park operator and the money was deducted from the driver’s credit card account with an administration fee for processing the payment.

-He did not have the opportunity to submit an appeal as he was unaware that he had inadvertently committed an offence.
-He was unable to contest it because it was simply automatically processed without question.
+He did not have the opportunity to submit an appeal because he was unaware that he had inadvertently committed an offence.
+He was unable to contest it because it was automatically processed without question.